-Virtual office space can also increase productivity by saving time on things like commute and unnecessary chatter.
+Virtual office space can also increase productivity by saving time on commuting and unnecessary chatter.

 11- Get More Employees at Any Time

 Your business is growing, and you need to hire more employees?
-You are trapped between two choices: Everyone gets cramped in the office, or you move to new office space, and this means a considerable cost.
+You are trapped between two choices: Everyone gets cramped in the office, or you move to a new office space, which means a considerable cost.

-This scenario doesn’t happen with a virtual office as they allow many employees to work.
+This scenario doesn’t happen with a virtual office as many employees can work.
 You are not limited to office space or location.
-You can add employees to your company whenever you need it without having to go through hoops.
+You can add employees to your company whenever you need it without going through hoops.

 12- Don’t forget about the environment

-Virtual offices are much kinder to the environment, and this could be a high selling point that can appeal to investors and customers alike.
+Virtual offices are much kinder to the environment, which could be a high selling point that can appeal to investors and customers alike.